 - Make a financial donation towards our family strengthening programs to keep them operating.
 While CFS of Western Manitoba is provincially funded for mandated protection services, we rely on public, private, corporate and community support as well as grants, sponsorships and Foundations to operate our family strengthening programs, programs which we believe can lead to fewer families in need of protective services.

 How do I make a complaint about my worker?

 Given the nature of child welfare work, there are occasions when clients are not satisfied with their response from the Agency.
 In those cases, we encourage you to pursue the internal appeal process.
 Initially, we hope you will raise your concerns directly with your worker.
 If you continue to be dissatisfied, then speak with the worker’s supervisor, who will guide you through the Internal Appeal Process.

 External sources of Appeal include:

 - the Office of the Child Advocate

-What area of the province does CFS Western cover?
+What area of the province does CFS of Western Manitoba cover?